Disaster Response and Consequence Management for a Radiological IncidentDate: (22-04-2024)

 Depth of knowledge: Level 300

-The Crisis Management and Disaster Response Centre of Excellence (CMDR COE) in conjunction with the United States Department of Energy’s Office of Nuclear Incident Policy and Cooperation (NIPC), are pleased to announce the Year 2023 pilot course of the Disaster Response and Consequence Management for a Radiological Incident, scheduled for the period 24 APR - 28 APR 2023.
+The Crisis Management and Disaster Response Centre of Excellence (CMDR COE) in conjunction with the United States Department of Energy’s Office of Nuclear Incident Policy and Cooperation (NIPC), are pleased to announce the Year 2024 iteration of the Disaster Response and Consequence Management for a Radiological Incident course, scheduled for the period 22 APR - 26 APR 2024.

 Therefore, radiological disaster response and consequence management has turned out to be a lead task within the context of crisis resolution.

 Course Director: COL László FEKETE - firstname.lastname@example.org, office phone number: +359 2 92 24 703

 OPR: LTC Plamen Koev - email@example.com, office phone number: +359 2 92 24 737